 Option 1 – Take the Transmilenio from the airport to La Candelaria

 If you are staying in La Candelaria and you are on a budget this is by far the cheapest Bogota airport transportation to get from Bogota airport to the city!
-It will cost you just $2mil (about 60 cents or 50p) and it is pretty quick!
+It will cost you just over $2mil (about 60 cents or 50p) and it is pretty quick!
 There is a Transmilenio station inside the airport so just follow the signs for Transmilenio and get on a bus to Universidades.

 Option 2 – Book an Uber from the airport to Bogota City Centre